 Introduction

-Energy sources are shrouded with misinformation (mistaken false information), disinformation (intentional false information) or basic ignorance/lack of legitimate information.
-There are major political divisions over this issue with some entirely focused on oil/coal, some focus entirely on solar/wind, some on using very little energy, some on a little of everything.
-Many debates have become almost ridiculous, especially from many politicians that lack basic scientific understanding to make such decisions (I sometimes cringe when I hear many such arguments from some non-scientific people, but I cannot blame them as this is a multifaceted issue with no easy answers).
+Energy sources are shrouded with misinformation (mistaken false information), disinformation (intentional false information), or basic ignorance/lack of legitimate information.
+There are major political divisions over this issue with some entirely focused on oil/coal, some focusing entirely on solar/wind, some on using very little energy, and some on a little of everything.
+Many debates have become almost ridiculous, especially from most politicians who lack basic scientific understanding to make such decisions (I sometimes cringe when I hear many such arguments from some non-scientific people, but I cannot blame them as this is a multifaceted issue with no easy answers).

 Before I go any further, I should mention this is a global issue that impacts everybody.
 Too many people look out only for themselves and the country they live in and are concerned with only their own lifetimes.
 I guess these people forget about their children, grandchildren, and other future generations.
 From what I believe, that is ultimate selfishness.
 It is my primary criticism of people because the reality is decisions they make impact every person globally.
 Earth is the only planet we have at the moment along with future generations of humanity so there is no room for selfish short-term focus.